AdamGagorik/ffxiahbot/README.md

  python setup.py
  ```

-*If using options 2, 3, or 4, you can run aps from anywhere.*
+*If using options 2, 3, or 4, you can run apps from anywhere.*

  ```bash
  cd /somewhere/else